RandomKiddo/image-modifier/README.md

-modifier.dither(outputpath, show) # makes a dither filter image modifier.recolor(outputpath, show, dr, dg, db) # makes a recolored image, editing each pixel's RGB by dr, dg, and db (either + or -) modifier.tint(outputpath, show) # makes a mildly tinted image
+modifier.dither(outputpath, show) # makes a dither filter image modifier.recolor(outputpath, show, dr, dg, db) # makes a recolored image, editing each pixel's RGB by dr, dg, and db (either + or -) modifier.tint(outputpath, show) # makes a mildly tinted image modifier.rotate(outputpath, show, degree) # makes a rotated image, rotated the given degree values from the x-axis (defaults to 90˚)
 ```

 ___